 Repeated Absence

 Parents are legally responsible for ensuring their children attend school regularly and punctually until the end of Year 11.
 Parents can monitor attendance through Arbor.
-Authorized absences include illness, medical appointments, religious observances, approved work experience, and college interviews.
+Authorised absences include illness, medical appointments, religious observances, approved work experience, and college interviews.

 Unauthorised Absences